rspamd/rspamd/downloads.md

 - **OpenBSD**
 - **OSX** (using MacPorts)

-FreeBSD users can install Rspamd from [ports](http://www.freshports.org/mail/rspamd/).
+FreeBSD users can install Rspamd from [ports](http://www.freshports.org/mail/rspamd/) or use the experimental line of packages by [rspamd-devel](http://www.freshports.org/mail/rspamd-devel/) port.

 Users of NetBSD (and other systems with pkgsrc) can use [pkgsrc](http://pkgsrc.se/mail/rspamd).